runtimeverification/verified-smart-contracts/resources/edsl-notations.md

 The eDSL high-level notations make the EVM specifications more succinct and closer to their high-level specifications.
 The succinctness increases the readability, and the closeness helps "eye-ball validation" of the specification refinement.
 The high-level notations are defined by translation to the corresponding EVM terms, and thus can be freely used with other EVM terms.
-The notations are inspired by the production compilers of the smart contract languages like Solidity and Viper, and their definition is derived by formalizing the corresponding translation made by the compilers.
+The notations are inspired by the production compilers of the smart contract languages like Solidity and Vyper, and their definition is derived by formalizing the corresponding translation made by the compilers.

 ```k
 module EDSL-NOTATIONS [symbolic]